LegalZoom vs Nolo

 LegalZoom sells both individual documents and document packages.
 If you buy a will-based or trust-based estate planning document package, you will get free attorney support for one year.
 You can also choose to purchase individual comprehensive estate planning documents that come with a 14-day subscription to attorney consultations.
 Keep in mind that you’ll have to cancel the subscription when you no longer need it; otherwise, your card will be charged at the end of the subscription period and the subscription will be renewed.
 If you’re not happy with the service you’ve received from LegalZoom, you can request a refund and get your money back within 60 days of making the purchase.

 LegalZoom’s website features a live chat that you can use to ask questions as you’re filling out your will.
 This feature allows you to contact customer support staff to get instant answers to all the questions you may have.
 Once you complete the payment process, you will also be able to get in touch with licensed lawyers for questions on legal specifics.

 Concluding Words About Nolo vs LegalZoom

 When selecting any type of service or product, each person has their own priorities.
-While both Nolo and LegalZoom offer excellent products, if you want to create a reliable estate planning package that offers several documents on a budget, we recommend choosing Nolo.
-For just $89, you will be able to make a last will and testament, living will, healthcare POA, and numerous other documents for just $99, which is an amazing deal that’s hard to come by in this niche.
+While both Nolo and LegalZoom offer excellent products, if you want to create a reliable estate planning package that offers several documents on a budget, we recommend going with Nolo.
+This service allows you to create a last will and testament, living will, healthcare POA, and numerous other documents for just $99, which is an amazing deal that’s hard to come by in this niche.
 You can also choose one of the more expensive packages if you want to take advantage of additional features and documents.
-Finally, you will get an even better deal if your family members also use the software to create an estate planning package.
+Finally, you will get an even better deal if your family members also use the software to create an estate planning document package.